SCENE 01 / THERMAL IMAGING

 Heat visualization for your South African production.

-We source professional FLIR thermal systems and infrared cinematographers across South Africa and Southern Africa, working with the National Film and Video Foundation (NFVF), Cape Town Film Studios, and Sasani Studios in Johannesburg.
-Our team coordinates equipment customs, secures SACAA Remote Operator Certificates, and arranges SANParks permits for Kruger and other reserves, ensuring your thermal footage qualifies for the dtic incentive of up to 25% plus uplift.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across South Africa and Southern Africa, working with the National Film and Video Foundation (NFVF), Cape Town Film Studios, and Sasani Studios in Johannesburg.
+Our team sets up gear customs, secures SACAA Remote Operator Certificates, and arranges SANParks permits for Kruger and other reserves, making sure your thermal footage qualifies for the dtic incentive of up to 25% plus uplift.

 Capabilities